User Tools

 +

 +This one should go without saying, but you're obviously going to get a better result if you cook with better ingredients.
 Fresh produce, for example, is always going to be better than frozen, and frozen is always going to be better than canned.
-Assemble a collection of real spices so you don't have to rely on premix blends loaded with garbage.
+If you do used canned vegetables or beans, rinse all the toxic canning preservatives off in some running water.
+Assemble a collection of real spices so you don't have to rely on premix blends loaded with [[wp>Sand|silica dioxide]].
 Use tallow, lard & olive oil instead of industrial seed oils.
 Simple as.

 ===== Advanced Magick ===== ===== Advanced Magick =====